SoftwareAG/cumulocity-examples/notification2-examples/hello-world-microservice/README.md

 # Introduction
 This example microservice demonstrates how to create a subscription and consume a stream of notifications using WebSocket protocol.
-The example microservice first creates a subscription and then proceeds to connect to the WebSocket server after obtaining the authorization token.
+The example microservice first creates a subscription, then obtains an authorization token, and finally proceeds to connect to the WebSocket with that token.

 The example microservice creates the following subscription to the specified device: